Publican wins stay on injunction to vacate Dublin pub

 High Court cites sham lease as receivers pursue €6m debt but gives city centre publican reprieve on condition he pays rent

-Receivers are entitled to an injunction requiring a publican to vacate a Dublin city centre premises, O’Donoghue’s of Suffolk Street, so it can be used to help pay off a €6 million debt, the High Court has ruled.
+Receivers are entitled to an injunction requiring a publican to vacate a Dublin city centre premises, O’Donoghue’s of Suffolk Street, so it can be used to help pay off a €6 million debt, the High Court has ruled, but a stay has been put on the order.
 Photograph: Tom Honan

 Receivers are entitled to an injunction requiring a publican to vacate a Dublin city centre premises so it can be used to help pay off a €6 million debt, the High Court has ruled.